kapfenho/iam-deployer/README.markdown

  |_|\__,_|_| |_| |_| /_/(_)  \__,_|\___| .__/|_|\___/ \__, |\___|_|
                                        |_|            |___/
 ```
-### Identity and Access Management Deployment
+### Identity and Access Management Deployer
-This project will install and configure Oracle Identity and Access
+Automagical deployments of Oracle Identity and Access Management.
+Don't
-Management 11gR2 and all required components either on a local VM or on
+spend your lifetime on installation that take longer that you annual
+vacation!

+## From single-host setups to active/active clusters

+We belive the power of automated application deployment can't be
+over-estimated.

+- automated == documented (it is clear what and how to do)
+- reuse of procedures and processes
+- spend effort in non-repeated tasks
+- possible usage: QA - user acceptance test runs
+    create env from scratch,
-multiple servers in your data centre.
+    add your test data baseline and
--
+    let the user-acceptance test cases run

 ### Version

 * Oracle Enterprise Database 11.2.0.4
 * Oracle Identity and Access Managemt 11.1.2.2
 * Oracle Identity Analytics 11.1.1.5

 # Multipe Scenarios

-The project can be used in different scenarious:
+The project can be used for different scenarious:

 * create new VM (single host setup) from scratch
 * create new VMs (cluster setup) in virtual network from scratch